Letter of permission

 Once your faculty or school has approved the course(s) on the form, you are authorized to take the course(s) and any units or credits you earn will be transferred to your current University of Ottawa program.
 Your intention to take the course(s) will immediately appear on your transcript.

 You must present the letter of permission to the host university, along with any other documentation that they require (such as enrolment forms).

 Only courses that meet your degree requirements will be approved.

 You must obtain at least 60% in any undergraduate course taken through a letter of permission for the course to be credited by the University of Ottawa.
 Students taking Nursing (NSG) and Nutrition Sciences (NUT) courses require 65%.
 At the graduate level, the minimum grade required is 65% or more, depending on the program.
 If you do not earn the minimum grade, your transcript will reflect NC (no credit) for that course.

-Except for courses completed at Carleton University, Saint Paul University, or Dominican University College, grades earned for courses completed at another university are not included in grade point average calculations and will show up as either CR (credited course) or NC on your transcript.
+Except for courses completed as part of the University of Ottawa-Carleton University exchange program, Saint Paul University, or Dominican University College, grades earned for courses completed at another university are not included in grade point average calculations and will show up as either CR (credited course) or NC on your transcript.
 These courses do not count towards residence requirements.